Text for the exhibition "Gun Flower" by Maria Vita Goral, presented in Angelinna Art Contemporain in Bruxelles, 2021.

 Healing is a battle

-The use of the naked feminine body, wittily covered with flowers-bandages, leads to further questions.
-If the female body in the history of Western Art is treated as a spectacle, a field where a game is played between passivity and seduction, it is equally connected to the idea of a fragility, a lack of power.
+The use of the naked feminine body, wittily covered with flower bandages, leads to further questions.
+If the female body in the history of Western Art is treated as a spectacle, a field where a game is played between passivity and seduction, it is equally connected to the idea of fragility, a lack of power.
 Or could this lack be thought of as another potential?
-Flowers, like the female body, are visual symbols that they too bear an enormous heritage of significations.
+Flowers, like the female body, are visual symbols that bear an enormous heritage of signification.
 Maria Vita seems to explicitly pose this question: how else can we utilise those overused symbols?
 What new could result from this inquiry?

 Flowers for Maria Vita exist as a visual and olfactory caress that reminds us of the difficult beauty of life (similar to a bandage treating our daily hardships), often bearing however thorns, which can equally hurt.
 Flower petals, so fragile yet so flexible, seem to silently bear with them the crisis of our becoming through life.
 What does it mean to upgrade the wound, or more precisely the bandage, the protection of the wound, to a symbol?
 What form of dialogue can be installed in relation to trauma and healing; Yet, no indication is given as to which trauma is mentioned, or if in the end there is indeed a trauma.
 Rather, what we sense is a force, carried inherently like a promise on the delicate petals printed on gauze.
 The work, like a visual palimpsest, does not eagerly let the object of interest be revealed but rather exudes a visual murmur promising hidden pains.